nicovell3/materialized_s/README.md

 The goal is to be able to reproduce something like the following example easily: https://materializecss.com/templates/parallax-template/preview.html

+Tip: You can get free images from pixabay.com to replicate it :)

 == Installation ==

 1. In your admin panel, go to Appearance > Themes and click the Add New button.